csyanghan/LLM4Chemistry/README.md

 - `2024.03` Bridging Text and Molecule: A Survey on Multimodal Frameworks for Molecule. [arXiv](https://arxiv.org/pdf/2403.13830)
 - `2024.03` Leveraging Biomolecule and Natural Language through Multi-Modal Learning: A Survey. [arXiv](https://arxiv.org/pdf/2403.01528)
 - `2024.06` A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery. [arXiv](https://arxiv.org/pdf/2406.10833)
+- `2024.07` A Review of Large Language Models and Autonomous Agents in Chemistry. [arXiv](https://arxiv.org/pdf/2407.01603)